api3dao/vitepress-docs/docs/explore/dao-members/rewards.md

 ## Reward Calculation And Distribution

 The staking reward will float to have the total staked amount reach equilibrium at the target.
-In other words, the staking reward will increase while the staked amount is below the target, and vice versa.
-It will not have a pre-determined schedule.
+In other words, the staking reward is programmed to increase while the staked amount is below the target, and vice versa.
+There is no pre-determined schedule.

-Reward amount is represented as APR (annual percentage rate).
+Reward amount is represented as APR (annual percentage rate) in API3 tokens.
 You can derive APY (annual percentage yield) using an
 [online calculator<ExternalLinkImage/>](https://www.aprtoapy.com/).
 There is a governable "APR update step", which is the step size each week the APR will be updated with.
-Also there are governable minimum and maximum APR values, but these (especially maximum APR) are there as safety measures and should not affect rewards in day-to-day operation.
+Also there are governable minimum and maximum APR values, but these (especially maximum APR) are there as safety measures.
 In general, governing the stake target will be the primary tool for regulating rewards.

 Rewards are added as staked API3 tokens into the DAO pool each time the